jesselusa/wbodc-baseball/supabase/migrations/README.md

 **Problem**: Original migrations used `auth.role() = 'authenticated'` policies that blocked anonymous frontend access.

 **Solution**: Updated all policies to use `FOR SELECT USING (true)` for public read access.
-This allows the frontend to work with the Supabase anonymous key.
+This allows the frontend to work with the Supabase publishable key.

 **Files affected**: